Trees of manifolds as boundaries of spaces and groups

-{\bf Proof:} Choose positive $\epsilon$ as small as required in Lemma 4.5, and consider the corresponding geodesic projections $\psi_i:S_{R_i+\epsilon}\to S_{R_i}$ and $\phi_i:S_{R_{i+1}}\to S_{R_i+\epsilon}$ towards $x_0$.
+{\bf Proof:} Choose positive $\epsilon$ as small as required in Lemma 4.4, and consider the corresponding geodesic projections $\psi_i:S_{R_i+\epsilon}\to S_{R_i}$ and $\phi_i:S_{R_{i+1}}\to S_{R_i+\epsilon}$ towards $x_0$.
 We then clearly have $g_i=\psi_i\phi_i$.
-Consider a very close approximation $\psi_i'$ of $\psi_i$ satisfying conditions (1) and (2) of Lemma 4.4 and condition ($\star$) of Lemma 4.5.
-Moreover, since by Lemma 3.3 the map $\phi_i$ is cellular, consider its very close approximation by a homeomorphism $\phi_i'$, as guaranteed by Theorem 3.2.
-The composition map $\psi_i'\phi_i'$ satisfies conditions (2) and (3) of Proposition 3.4, but not necessarily the condition (C) of the assertion.
+Consider a very close approximation $\psi_i'$ of $\psi_i$ satisfying conditions (1) and (2) of Lemma 4.3 and condition ($\star$) of Lemma 4.4.
+Moreover, since by Lemma 3.2 the map $\phi_i$ is cell-like, consider its very close approximation by a homeomorphism $\phi_i'$, as guaranteed by Approximation Theorem (recalled in the appendix).
+The composition map $\psi_i'\phi_i'$ satisfies conditions (2) and (3) of Proposition 3.3, but not necessarily the condition (C) of the assertion.

 Note that, by the choices of $\psi_i'$ and $\phi_i'$, for each $z\in Z$ the point $\psi_i'\phi_i'(y_z)$ is very close to $\psi_i\phi_i(y_z)=g_i(y_z)=z$.
 Since $S_{R_i}$ is a manifold, we can choose a correcting homeomorphism $\omega:S_{R_i}\to S_{R_i}$, very close to the identity, fixing all points of $\Lambda_{R_i}$, and such that $\omega(\psi_i'\phi_i'(y_z))=z$ for all $z\in Z$.
 The lemma follows by taking $g_i^Z:=\omega\psi_i'\phi_i'$, since clearly such a composition can be chosen to approximate the map $g_i$ arbitrarily close.